1 (866) 774-8800

 • None of BOC raw materials are subject to artificial irrigation instead, they depend completely on the seasonal rains.

-• In 2005 BOC stopped using all Styrofoam products.
+• In 2005 BOC stopped using all Styrofoam products at any events we sponsor or in our work locations.
 That same year we stopped using all personal water bottles.
 We now relay on large 5 gallon containers of water and the use of reusable cups.

 • The United States BOC shipping operation makes a point to predominantly rely on reused boxes and packing materials when sending out products.
 Boxes that are not suitable for reuse are recycled.
 Additionally in the office, we have a strong recycling program for the paper and plastics that we do consume.